 Yeonju Jang, a recent M.S. graduate of Sungkywunkwan University’s Department of Interaction Science, has been admitted to the Ph.D. program in the Department of Media and Communication at City University of Hong Kong and offered the Hong Kong government's highly competitive, prestigious Hong Kong Ph.D.
-Fellowship (HKPFS) providing full scholarship, stipend, and travel allowance during her Ph.D. study starting from Fall 2021 under Dr. Kim’s supervision.
+Fellowship (HKPFS) providing full scholarship, stipend, and travel allowance during her Ph.D. study starting from Fall 2021 under Prof. Kim’s supervision.

 Yeonju holds a bachelor's degree in Adverting and Public Relations from Ewha Womans University and a master’s degree in Interaction Science from Sungkywunkwan.
 Her research has appeared in SSCI/SCI journals such as the Journal of Retailing and Consumer Services, Renewable & Sustainable Energy Reviews, and Telematics & Informatics.

 Prof. Kim Early Promoted with Tenure (3/2021)

-As one of the most prolific and cited researchers in the field, Dr. Kim has published over 80 peer-reviewed articles, and his works have been cited over 2,600 times and featured in major international news outlets.
+As one of the most prolific and cited researchers in the field, Prof. Kim has published over 80 peer-reviewed articles, and his works have been cited over 2,600 times and featured in major international news outlets.
 He is the Department’s first and only recipient of the New Researcher Award, Teaching Start-up Grant, and Teaching Development Grant recognizing his distinguished research excellence and innovative teaching initiatives at the University.
-According to the standardized citation metrics developed by a Stanford research team based on the Scopus database, Dr. Kim is one of the world’s top 1% most cited researchers in the field of human factors and also the most published and cited faculty member in the Department.
+According to the standardized citation metrics developed by a Stanford research team based on the Scopus database, Prof. Kim is one of the world’s top 1% most cited researchers in the field of human factors and also the most published and cited faculty member in the Department.

 Prof. Kim Receives the Teaching Development Grant (1/2021)